MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 ## Fine-tune a GPT-3.5 model

+As fine-tuning a model takes some time to complete, you'll start the fine-tuning job first.
 Before you can fine-tune a model, you need a dataset.

 1. Save the training dataset as JSONL file locally: https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/main/data/travel-finetune.jsonl
 1. Navigate to the **Fine-tuning** page under the **Tools** section, using the menu on the left.